A unifying framework for generalised Bayesian online learning in non-stationary environments: Introduction

-The framework we propose in this paper, which we call BONE --- which stands for (B)ayesian (O)nline learning in (N)on-stationary (E)nvironments --- is based on a form of Bayesian inference in a hierarchical model,\footnote{ It is worth clarifying what we mean by ``a form of Bayesian inference''.
-We focus on adaptive rules, which are defined as ``accumulating experience about the properties of the environment and leveraging this experience to improve the model's performance'' \citep{peterka1981bayesian}.
-While the adaptive rules that we consider in this work align with Bayes' rule, this alignment does not imply that we adopt the full set of assumptions required to be strictly Bayesian.
-By strictly Bayesian, we mean a framework in which the properties of the data-generating process are fully known, well specified, and described within a formal mathematical model with uncertainty quantified about all unknowns \citep{faden1976postbayes,peterka1981bayesian,knoblauch2022gvi}.
-Thus, our approach uses Bayes' rule only to provide a rational basis for sequential decision-making while preserving adaptability. } and is composed of three modelling choices and two algorithmic choices.
+The framework we propose in this paper, which we call BONE---which stands for (B)ayesian (O)nline learning in (N)on-stationary (E)nvironments---is based on a form of generalised Bayesian inference in a hierarchical model, and is composed of three modelling choices and two algorithmic choices.
 The modelling choices are: \cModelraw a model for the measurements, \cAuxraw an auxiliary process to model non-stationarity, and \cPriorraw a prior over model parameters conditioned on the auxiliary process and the past data.
-The algorithmic choices are: \cPosteriorraw an algorithm to compute an approximate posterior over the model parameters given the auxiliary variables, and \cWeightraw an algorithm to compute an approximate posterior ---or more generally, a set of weights--- over the auxiliary variables.
-We show how these different axes of variation span a wide variety of existing and new methods (see Table \ref{tab:related-bone-methods}).
-We then perform an experimental comparison on a variety of tasks.
-Specifically, we consider prequential forecasting, classification, bandits, and unsupervised time-series segmentation.
-An easy-to-use library that implements these methods, written in Jax \citep{jax2018github}, is available at \url{https://github.com/gerdm/BONE}.
+The algorithmic choices are: \cPosteriorraw an algorithm to compute an approximate posterior over the model parameters given the auxiliary variables, and \cWeightraw an algorithm to compute an approximate posterior---or more generally, a set of weights---over the auxiliary variables.
+We show how these different axes of variation span a wide variety of existing and new methods.\footnote{ BONE is designed for sequential prediction with time-indexed data, thus, it does not aim to find a ``global'' fit over all possible data points.
+Instead, BONE focuses on adaptive strategies that forecast the next datapoint (one at a time).
+This is in contrast to global optimisation approaches, such as \cite{luo2024-globalbayesopt}, which focus on finding the best global model for all datapoints.
+There are a number of probabilistic methods that handle non-stationarity and are not included in BONE.
+For example, \cite{scalzo2021nonstationary} and \cite{vilmarest2021viking} do not decouple the modelling of non-stationarity and the modelling over model parameters, thus, they cannot be written within our formulation. } To illustrate this, Figure \ref{fig:diagram-bone-examples} shows how various methods can be written within the BONE framework.
+Here, we categorised methods by how the auxiliary variable is used to model non-stationarity and how it influences the prior over model parameters before observing a new data point.

+Examples demonstrating the use of an easy-to-use library that implements these methods, written in Jax \citep{jax2018github}, are available at \url{https://github.com/gerdm/BONE}.

 To summarise, our contributions are threefold: (1) we provide an extensive literature review on methods that tackle non-stationarity, and show that they can all be written as instances of our unified BONE framework; (2) we use the BONE framework to develop a new method; and (3) we perform an experimental comparison of many existing methods and the new method on environments with both abrupt changes and gradually-changing distributions.